The 5 keys to greater success in sales in your business.

 In part 2 of this series I wrote about the 4 steps to take to create REAL FUN in your businessIn part 3 of this series I wrote how we can go about measuring how much Fun we are having on a day to day, week to week and month to month basis and how to apply that knowledge to the way we run our business and where we focus next.

-So in part 4, I will summarise the whole idea for you and sketch out some real word examples of the concept and how to apply it.
+So in part 4, I will summarise the whole idea of fun in business for you and sketch out some real word examples of the concept and how to apply it.

 Overwhelmed and stressed…

-As I’ve said, most small business owners are overwhelmed and stressed; there are so many different priorities vying for their attention every day that they simply don’t know where to focus next.
+As I’ve said, most small business owners are overwhelmed, stuck and stressed; there are so many different priorities vying for their attention every day that they simply don’t know where to focus next.
 It is simply too much… everything is important and then there are the crises.

 So what we tend to focus on instead are two things: